magicgh/os-lab/docs/src/virtual_memory/replacement_policy.md

 of the frames in the set will have a use bit of 0.
 Repeat step 1 and, if necessary, step 2.
 This time, a frame will be found for the replacement.

-In breif, the transitions of each state are shown in the table below,
+In brief, the transitions of each state are shown in the table below,

 | Use Bit | Modify Bit| Next State |
 | :---: | :---: | :---: |